shreyash2509/RealTime_chat_app/README.md

 ## Now start the server by npm start
 ## Now start the react by npm start
 ## And the chat application would be running successfully by now.

-## License: Information on the app's open-source license and any attribution requirements.

-## It's always good to have a clear and concise README that will help users understand how to use the app and troubleshoot any issues they may encounter.